Documentation

 - Export and use the CSV data

-Summary vs Full SERP export formats and what to do with each.
+Summary vs Full SERP export formats and what to do with each — pivot tables, content briefs, competitor tracking sheets, BI dashboards.

 - Bulk-analyze 1,000 keywords efficiently